-Yesterday we were awarded with vigorous green season action, a preview of the weather we usually experience in September and October.
+Yesterday we were awarded with vigorous green season actions, a preview of the weather we usually experience in September and October.
 Our rainy season has been dryish around here so far this year, and dangerously dry in many other Central American regions.
-Farmers and ranchers are facing serious trouble with harvests; and procuring feed for livestock has become an issue, especially in Guanacaste province.
-This year’s dryer than average season is attributed to el niño conditions, caused by very warm southern Pacific water, which alters storm patterns around the Pacific rim.
+Farmers and ranchers are facing serious trouble with their harvests; and procuring feed for livestock has become an issue, especially in Guanacaste province.
+This year’s dryer-than-average season is attributed to el niño conditions, caused by very warm southern Pacific water, which alters storm patterns around the Pacific Rim.

 Se pueden leer más acerca de este fenómeno oceánico-atmosférico aquí.

-The first rumbling of far off thunder could already be faintly perceived around 10:30 in the morning.
+The first rumbling of far-off thunder could already be faintly perceived around 10:30 in the morning.
 That’s pretty early in the day for storms to roll in.
-Between noon and three thirty in the afternoon one storm after another passed through in ebbing and cresting waves of heavy rain.
+Between noon and three thirty in the afternoon, one storm after another passed through in ebbing and cresting waves of heavy rain.
 Our roof acts like a steel drum, magnifying the sound of rain in deafening crescendos.
-Thanks to the efforts of our friend and skilled Fixer-of-Everything, Don Julio Calderon, we only enjoyed sound and visual effects – no more leaks!!!
+Thanks to the efforts of our friend and skilled Fixer-of-Everything, Don Julio Calderon, we only enjoyed sounds and visual effects – no more leaks!!!
 Watching the Green Bay Packers play the Rams, on the other hand, was more like watching a vividly colorized silent movie.

 Eventually I went to my desk to upload the pictures I had taken of those raindrops dancing in the lap pool, when I became aware of loud conversations in the guarumos below my terrace.
 A flock of juvenile oropendolas had descended on the skinny cluster of trees, hopping around and chatting loudly about this and that.
 A lively bunch of birds and just as impossible to photograph, as a horde of kindergarteners in a play ground.
 Can you even see them?
 Their yellow tail feathers are the only giveaway.
 They’re much better documented in this post of last year.
 The teenagers flew off again very quickly and calm settled over my canyon.